asylemresident45/devops-classtesting2/README.md

     Docker installed on your machine
     The takserver-docker-5.2-RELEASE-43.zip file downloaded and accessible

-Step 1: Create a Directory
+Step 1: setting up

-Command:

-mkdir tak

-Explanation:

-    This command creates a new directory named tak.
+A. Start by making a new directory using the mkdir command

-    Why: Organizing your files is crucial for managing your project.
-The tak directory will store all related files for your TAC container, keeping your workspace clean and structured.
+B. place the takserver-docker-5.2-Release-43.zip file inside the directory you just created

 Step 2: Unzip the Downloaded File